-Thinking of traveling to Rome on tour?
-Between all the Roman ruins, art museums, and amazing Italian cuisine, there’s so much to do (and love about) the Eternal City.
+Dreaming of a trip to Rome?
+Between all the Roman ruins, art museums, and amazing Italian cuisine, there’s so much to do in (and love about) the Eternal City.
 Here, our Copywriter Jamie shares some of her favorite free-time tips for what to do in Rome.

 Explore the Roman Forum

-This wasn’t my first time in Rome—I’d been on the Grand Tour of Italy a couple years ago!
-So, I’d had the chance to visit the Colosseum, see the Trevi Fountain and Spanish Steps, and explore a little bit already.
+This wasn’t my first time in Rome, so, I’d had the chance to visit the Colosseum, see the Trevi Fountain and Spanish Steps, and explore a little bit already.
 But there was still so much left on my list!
 So, suffice to say I was super jazzed at the chance to go back.

 First, The Roman Forum.
 I’d gotten the chance see it on tour, and learned a lot about the history of Rome from our guide, but there was still more to discover.
 This time, I went as soon as it opened in the morning, which meant it was a little less crowded for the first hour or so we explored.